kp272/Computer-Programming-for-Psychology/Assignment2/README.md

 ```
 4) NA
 5) Changing the value of "letterX" did not change the value of the other variables.
-6) Changing the value of "letter1" did not change the value of "letterX".
+6) Changing the value of "letter1" did not change the value of "letterX". "letterX" only got assigned what "letter1" was at the time of redefining "letterX = letter1".
+Changing the value of "letter1" after this did not change the value of "letterX".
+This tells us that python variable assignment is not permanent ???
 ```
 print(letter1)
 K